dkj/CrazyLIMS/record_of_prompts.md

 We need to consider handover between teams/groups of people more explicitly I think.
 Also, the observability  and confidentiality though a multiplexing process in an operations lab for multiple research labs.

-Let's consider two research studies (with differnt teams of people) and an operations lab.
+Let's consider two research studies (with different teams of people) and an operations lab.

 Research lab working on project Alpha:
 - Roberto (non lab researcher) registers samples (virtual entities) with project "alpha", donor id, donor age, region collected and donor gender for some blood samples
 - Phillipa (researcher) received a plate "P202" with a manifest listing plate positions and donor ids for project "alpha", registers in LIMS linking with the prior "ancestor virtual samples"
 - Phillipa processes plate to DNA fragmented to 400bp size in plate "D203"
-- Ross (lab assistent) processes plate "D203" to indexed sequencing libraries in plate "L204" where the samples here are annotated with the i5 and i7 sequence tags
+- Ross (lab assistant) processes plate "D203" to indexed sequencing libraries in plate "L204" where the samples here are annotated with the i5 and i7 sequence tags
-- Ross delivers plate "L203" to operations lab  (so in the LIMS, perhaps generating a new version of the plate in LIMS owned by operations where ids and key data like expected fragment size and sequence tags are visible, leaving a copy with "transfered" states owned by the research lab )
+- Ross delivers plate "L203" to operations lab  (so in the LIMS, perhaps generating a new version of the plate in LIMS owned by operations where ids and key data like expected fragment size and sequence tags are visible, leaving a copy with "transferred" states owned by the research lab )

 Second research lab working project Beta:
 - Eric (non lab researcher) registers samples (virtual entities) with project "alpha", tube barcodes, donor id, donor age, region collected and donor gender for some blood samples